Zal Yanovsky: Musical career

+In September 1967, Yanovsky signed as a solo act with Buddah Records.
+Bob Cavallo, the Spoonful's manager, continued to manage Yanovsky.
+That same month, Buddah issued his debut single, "As Long As You're Here".
+The label's general manager, Neil Bogart, announced the single's initial pressing numbered 100,000 copies, and he promised a major promotional campaign would follow.
+Marty Thau, Buddah's pop music director, went on a four-city tour with Yanovsky, presenting the single to radio personnel at cocktail parties in Chicago, Detroit, Cleveland and Minneapolis.
+Billboard magazine's review panel predicted the single would reach at least the top 60 of the Hot 100 chart, but it failed to enter the chart and instead peaked at number 101 on Billboards Bubbling Under the Hot 100 chart that October.
+The label announced in January 1968 that it had scheduled a second single for imminent release, but no single followed.

+In late 1967, Yanovsky began recording his first solo album, Alive and Well in Argentina, which was released in June 1968.
+The album received little critical or commercial attention, but it spawned a partnership between Yanovsky and his replacement in the Spoonful, Jerry Yester, who produced the album.
+The two formed "Hair Shirt Productions", which produced recordings in Los Angeles for Pat Boone, Tim Buckley and the Fifth Avenue Band.

 While a member of Kris Kristofferson's backing band at the Isle of Wight Festival 1970, he had a brief reunion with John Sebastian; Sebastian had been (apparently) unaware of Yanovsky's presence, and was made aware by a message passed through the crowd, written on a toilet roll.

 He also appeared in the off-Broadway show National Lampoon's Lemmings at New York's Village Gate.
 Although not an original cast member, he contributed a musical number, "Nirvana Banana", a Donovan parody.

 In 1980, he appeared in the movie One-Trick Pony and reunited with the Lovin' Spoonful.
 In 1996, Yanovsky was inducted into the Canadian Music Hall of Fame and performed.
 In 2000, he was inducted into the Rock and Roll Hall of Fame as a member of the Lovin' Spoonful, and performed alongside his former bandmates at the ceremony.
 The Hall of Fame performance was the last time Yanovsky performed live, and the last time the original line up of The Lovin' Spoonful performed together.